Injured hiker rescued in White Mountain National Forest

 ALBANY, N.H.
 (AP) — New Hampshire officials say rescuers carried a hiker in White Mountain National Forest to safety after she fractured an ankle.

-The New Hampshire Fish and Game Department says 39-year-old Lisa Davis of Glen, New Hampshire, was hiking with a friend and summited Mount Chocorua before slipping on a rock while returning down.
+The New Hampshire Fish and Game Department says 39-year-old Lisa Davis of Glen, New Hampshire, was hiking with a friend on Friday and summited Mount Chocorua before slipping on a rock while returning down.
 The companion hiked a mile to the summit to get a cell phone signal and called 911.

 Several agencies responded, and Davis was treated and carried to a trail head parking area.
 The fish and game department says the incident is a reminder to hike with a partner and carry appropriate gear.